GameExpCombination/TCBV_Translating/TCBV_1_EN.md

 You could learn how to adjust the camera view in this section.
 You could select camera mode by right-click the 3D Layout.
 You could also find the mode” * View” on the 3D Layout and click to select the camera mode.
 It’s shown in the picture below:

 ![assets/en_5_1.png](assets/en_5_1.png)

+You could have different operations with different view.
+The following is an introduction to them.

 The default view is Perspective View, which is the most common view of maps.
+There exists a vanishing point in Perspective View, so Perspective View could reflect the rule about far-small and near-large.
+Therefore, if we are in the scene, we could see the effect of Perspective View.
+Perspective View is also used in art.

+Top View, Front View and Right View are all projected from a direction.
+Using them, we can also accurately move the object(s) based on a specified plane or a specified coordinate axis.

 ---
 Still waiting to be translated ...